Biblical Theology

 Listen to this article

 In summary, Numbers 18:19 conveys God’s establishment of a perpetual covenant with Aaron and his descendants, ensuring their provision through the offerings of the Israelites.
-The “covenant of salt” symbolises the everlasting nature of God’s promises.
-As Christians, we can learn from this passage about God’s faithfulness, our responsibility to honour Him with our offerings, and the importance of making and keeping covenants with Him.
+The “covenant of salt” symbolizes the everlasting nature of God’s promises.
+As Christians we can learn from this passage about God’s faithfulness, our responsibility to honor Him with our offerings, and the importance of making and keeping covenants with Him.

 Share this: